Tere Naam

 The film was based on a real-life incident of a friend of Bala's, who had fallen in love, lost his mind, and ended up at a mental asylum.
-Tere Naam was released on 15 August 2003 and became a moderate box-office success, although its soundtrack album was a major success.
-Khan was praised for his portrayal of Radhe Mohan and the role is widely considered to be his best performance till date.
+Considered as cult classic, Tere Naam was released on 15 August 2003 and became a moderate box-office success, although its soundtrack album was a major success.
+Salman Khan was praised for his portrayal of Radhe Mohan, and the role is widely considered one of the finest performances of his career.

 Tere Naam received a total of 24 award nominations, including eight at the Filmfare Awards, and won seven accolades.